Maternity in Focus – The Public Maternity System Plan for 2022-2032

 Public maternity services

 Canberra Health Services

-CHS and the Centenary Hospital for Women and Children (Centenary Hospital) provides all levels of maternity care, including for women with serious complex obstetric and fetal conditions requiring high-level multidisciplinary care.
+The Centenary Hospital for Women and Children provides all levels of maternity care including for women, birthing parents and babies with serious or complex health conditions.

-Find out more information about maternity care at Canberra Health services.
+Find more information about your maternity care options from Canberra Health Services.

 Private maternity services